 You will be based in the Department of Language and Linguistic Science on Campus West.
 Most of your contact hours will be in or close to Vanbrugh College, with some additional teaching in other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 A range of assessments formats are used.
-You’ll submit essays, or take examinations, for your Autumn Term modules.
-You'll produce 5,000 word essays for your Spring Term modules, or complete a series of written assignments.
+You’ll submit essays, or take examinations, for your core modules.
+You'll produce 5,000 word essays for your option modules, or complete a series of written assignments.

 For the Research Training module you'll take one examination, and write a methodological critique of a linguistics research paper.
 You will also complete a dissertation of up to 15,000 words.

 Effective communication, critical thinking and project management skills are central to most careers.
 The study of linguistics at York equips you with these skills and others, which translate readily into any work context.

 Our graduates have an excellent record of pursuing fulfilling paths after graduation.
 Their work spans advertising, teaching English as a foreign language, IT, accountancy, broadcasting, clinical and forensic linguistics, retail management, and other careers.